edgelesssys/constellation/docs/docs/reference/migration.md

 This document describes breaking changes and migrations between Constellation releases.
 Use [`constellation config migrate`](./cli.md#constellation-config-migrate) to automatically update an old config file to a new format.

+## Migrations to v2.19.0

+### Azure

+* To allow seamless upgrades on Azure when Kubernetes services of type `LoadBalancer` are deployed, the target
+ load balancer in which the `cloud-controller-manager` creates load balancing rules was changed.
+Instead of using the load balancer created and maintained by the CLI's Terraform code, the `cloud-controller-manager` now creates its own load balancer in Azure.
+ If your Constellation has services of type `LoadBalancer`, please remove them before the upgrade and re-apply them afterward.

-## Migrating from Azure's service principal authentication to managed identity authentication
+## Migrating from Azure's service principal authentication to managed identity authentication (during the upgrade to Constellation v2.8.0)

 - The `provider.azure.appClientID` and `provider.azure.appClientSecret` fields are no longer supported and should be removed.
 - To keep using an existing UAMI, add the `Owner` permission with the scope of your `resourceGroup`.